2025–26 USC Trojans men's basketball team

-The 2025–26 USC Trojans men's basketball team represents the University of Southern California during the 2025-26 NCAA Division I men's basketball season.
-The Trojans are led by second-year head coach Eric Musselman and play their home games at the Galen Center for the 19th season in Los Angeles, California as second-year members of the Big Ten Conference.
+The 2025–26 USC Trojans men's basketball team represented the University of Southern California during the 2025–26 NCAA Division I men's basketball season.
+The Trojans were led by second-year head coach Eric Musselman, and played their home games at the Galen Center for the 19th season in Los Angeles, California as second-year members of the Big Ten Conference.

 Previous season

 The Trojans finished the 2024–25 season 17–18, 7–13 in Big Ten play to finish in 14th place.
 In the Big Ten tournament, they defeated Rutgers in the first round before losing to Purdue.
-They received an invitation to the inaugural College Basketball Crown tournament where they defeated Tulane before losing to Villanova in the quarterfinals.
+They received an invitation to the inaugural College Basketball Crown tournament, where they defeated Tulane before losing to Villanova in the quarterfinals.